topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 Sorting waypoints
 ~~~~~~~~~~~~~~~~~
-Below the folder/filter bar below the search bar, the current sort method is displayed in the middle.
+Below the folder/filter bar, the current sort method is displayed in the middle.
 If you tap the sort button you can change the current sort method between:

 - *Customizable order*: The waypoints are sorted in customizable order.
 If you did not change the order manually, the most recent added waypoints are on top.
 - *Closest on top*: The waypoints are sorted according to their distance to your current location, the closest is on top.